dshupp/KQTrueSkill/README.md

 If you'd like to see a tournament added to the list, send dshupp@gmail.com links to the teamsheet and challonge

 ***
+## Trueskill notes
+Trueskill was built by Microsoft for matchmaking in Halo, which is, like KQ, a team game where team members change between games.
+It estimates skill for each player based on wins and losses.
+It also measures how statistically confident it is in its estimate so far.

+A player's skill is represented as a normal distribution with mean mu (representing perceived skill) and a variance of sigma (representing how "unconfident" the system is in the player's mu value.
+This means that Trueskill is 95% confident that a player's true skill is at least mu - 2 * sigma.

+All players start with mu = 25 and sigma = 25/3; mu always increases after a win and always decreases after a loss, and how much it changes depends on how surprising the result was, given the players involved.
+Unbalanced games, for example, don't affect percieved skill much when the favorite wins, but affects it more in an upset.

+Since game order matters in trueskill, we use the match time for all tournament games, and process them in historical order

 ## Known Data Issues

 ### Tournaments where we can't find the Challonge